emreyigitcbc/MathBot/README.md

 Examples:
 - If you write "5+5", bot will reply with "5+5 = 10"
 - *I imported math lib so you can calculate everything in discord!*
-- If you use something from math module like "math.cos(90)" you will get "math.cos(90) = 0"
-- I don't know why but "..." means "Ellipsis" for some reason, nevermind it.
+- You can use sin, cos, tan, cot.
 - If you add any chracter to your message (except math module), it won't reply you.
+- You can use "x" for multiply.

 ## Usage